saileshmishraindia/saileshmishraindia/README.md

 - During my Third Year, I specialized in Digital System Verification, focusing on SystemVerilog implementation.
 A significant achievement was developing a comprehensive testbench for APB protocol verification, where I successfully validated both master and slave interfaces.
 I implemented advanced SystemVerilog concepts including events, packets, and object-oriented programming features to create robust verification environments.
 Working with real-world protocols and industry specifications enhanced my understanding of modern verification methodologies."

-- Transitioned to VLSI in my second year.
-- Completed a "Digital Design" course, gaining expertise in HDL, digital design, and custom layouts.
-- In my third year, completed a "Digital Verification" course, learning about verification environments and SystemVerilog.
 - Interned at the Advanced VLSI Lab, SIT in my final year, gaining exposure to:</br>
      - Cell characterization
      - Standard cell layout